ZijinDai/SOSC314-PROJECT/README.md

 ## Research Questions
 1. What are the primary themes in media coverage and public discourse surrounding ICE-related events?
-2. To what degree are ideological and sentimental divergents showcased in online ICE related discusions?
-Are these divergents align with media discourses?
+2. To what degree are ideological and emotional divergences showcased in online ICE related discusions?
+Are these divergences align with media discourses?

 ## Data Source